NCERT Solutions for Class 10th Science Chapter 3 : Metals and Non-metals

 (b) The above tests are useful in distinguishing between metals and non-metals as these are based on the physical properties.
 No chemical reactions are involved in these tests.

 6. What are amphoteric oxides?
 Give two examples of amphoteric oxides.
+Answer

 Those oxides that behave as both acidic and basic oxides are called amphoteric oxides.